roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 It is unclear why this limit was introduced, perhaps to limit noise, effects on screen, or for balancing reasons.

 Enemy AI will also wait 3 seconds after the battle starts before performing any actions.

+## Enemy recharge

+Some enemies get reduced recharge rate in multi-enemy battles if they are not being attacked, often by a significant amount:

+`ACC9E8FD` in [`BTL_Enemy`](https://xenobladedata.github.io/xb3_200_dlc4/BTL_Enemy.html) defines the minimum number of enemies (can be equal) to enable the reduced recharge rate, while `0893DF90` is the rate multiplier (%) itself.

+This is only applied if the enemy is not being targeted by any player character, this cannot be guaranteed unless the Focus Target command is issued (ZL+Up).
+Without it, AI-controlled characters could pick a target of their choice, nullifying the effect.

+This mechanic effectively results in enemies recharging arts *faster* when the enemy count drops below the threshold.

 ## Arts canceling